 Of course, you can also take a taxi.
 Taxis are relatively cheap, and ubiquitous in Hong Kong.
-Taxis are very convenient but make economical sense if there are less than 3 of you traveling together.
+Taxis are very convenient but make economical sense if there are 3 of you traveling together.
 And if you’re a group of 3 (or less), you can also hire a Tesla (for roughly the same price as a taxi) to pick you up at the airport!

 Hotels – Where To Stay In Hong Kong?

 Hong Kong is a relatively small city that really well connected.
 However, as a tourist I would recommend that you find a hotel that is either on the Island or Kowloon, and is close to the MTR.
 Here are my options for hotels in Hong Kong.